Keep your dog close and controlled with the best dog leash

 Double the trouble, double the fun with two dogs on one double dog leash

 The more dogs you have, the more leashes you have to untangle.
-A double dog leash offers a simple solution for well-behaved dogs.
+A double leash offers a simple solution for well-behaved dogs.
 These leashes feature a single handle connected to two leashes.
-Sometimes the handle has a single cord that extends 2 or 3 feet, then splits or has a D-ring that connects to two short leads, so you can walk two dogs with one leash.
+Sometimes the handle has a single cord that extends 2 or 3 feet, then splits or has a D-ring that connects to two short leads, so you can walk two pups with one leash.

 If you’re walking two dogs with separate leads, they inevitably get tangled.
-Double dog leashes can prevent a tangle of feet, fur, and leash.
+Double leashes can prevent a tangle of feet, fur, and leash.
 However, like other designs, you have to know your dogs.
 If they wrestle and nip each other when they’re in close proximity, a double leash might not be the best choice.
-They work well for leash-trained dogs who are relatively calm and get along with one another.
+They work well for leash-trained pups who are relatively calm and get along with one another.

 Best double dog leash: iYoShop Dual Dog Leash

 A durable double dog leash with a padded handle and bungee cord leashes for active dogs.

 The iYoShop Dual Dog Leash takes the double dog leash into heavy-duty territory.
 The padded handle keeps the grip comfortable, while the double ones attach with a 360-degree swivel and are made of bungee cord to offer some tension and pressure relief for active dogs.
 This 35-inch leash comes in two sizes and six colors.